Berlin schools move to remote learning phase

-BERLIN — The Berlin school district moved to remote learning Monday and will continue in remote mode until returning from the Christmas holidays on Jan.
+BERLIN — On Monday, the Berlin School District moved to remote learning and will continue in remote mode until returning from the Christmas holidays on Jan.
 11.

 “We certainly realize how difficult this is on everyone, staff and families alike,” said Superintendent of Schools Julie King.

-King said the district will investigate if there is a way to provide on-site instruction and expand social distancing from 3 feet to 6 feet to reduce the number of people who have to quarantine.
+King said the district will investigate if there is a way to provide on-site instruction and alter social distancing to reduce the number of people who have to quarantine.

+Figures released by the state Department of Health and Human Services on Sunday, showed a total of 32 positive cases in Coos County, with 13 reported for Berlin.

 (0) comments